 Yala National Park

-Yala is probably the most touristic national park in Sri Lanka.
+Yala is probably the most touristy national park in Sri Lanka.
 It can get really crowded during the high season (December-February).
-Its popularity is highly justified by the number of animal species that can be observed in there, from over 200 bird species, elephants, monkeys, sloth bear, crocodiles and buffaloes.
+Its popularity is highly justified by the number of animal species that can be observed in there, from over 200 bird species, elephants, monkeys, sloth bears, crocodiles and buffaloes.
 The main reason to choose Yala over other national parks in Sri Lanka is the possibility of spotting leopards.

 Bundala bird sanctuary

 Bundala is a perfect place to get lost in a lagoon in search of birds, elephants, crocodiles or turtles.
 From September to March, you can observe migratory birds arriving from Europe such as piping plovers or sterns.
 The park also has about 350 flamingos that live there throughout the year.